 What you will study

-Open educational resources (OER) provide a valuable platform for learning about a wide variety of topics and subjects.
-This module allows you to take what you have learned and use it towards our Open qualifications.
+Open educational resources (OERs) provide a valuable platform for learning about a wide variety of topics and subjects.
+This module allows you to take what you have learnt and use it towards the OU qualifications outlined above.
 You will have a tutor to offer help and advice, and fellow students with whom you can share ideas.

-You will need to undertake 150 hours of learning on the OU’s free learning website, OpenLearn, or other specified OER, some or all of which you may have completed already.
+You will need to select 150 hours of learning to bring to the module, some or all of which may have been completed already.
+This may come from the OU’s free learning website, OpenLearn, or other specified OER sites.
 This includes FutureLearn, edX, Coursera and OERu.
-You will also complete a number of assessment tasks on the module website, which will ask you to analyse and reflect on your OER study.
+You will also study consolidating material and complete a number of assessment tasks on the module website, which will ask you to analyse and reflect on your OER study.